AP / IB / Other Credit

 We know you're an exceptional student, and that you've worked hard to earn credits that might be applied to courses at Emory College or Oxford College.
 We are happy to consider them and, often, to accept them.
 We do, however, have some parameters to ensure you get the most out of your Emory education.
 See our credit policies below.

-General GuidelinesFor entering first-year Emory College students a combined total of 24 credit hours of the following types of credit may be granted:
+General GuidelinesFor entering first-year students, a combined total of 18 credit hours (with a maximum of 12 from AP credit) credit hours of the following types of credit may be granted:

-- IB, French Baccalaureate, A Level exams, and all other international exams credits
+- A-Level, French Baccalaureate and other international exams

 Entering first-year and transfer students must have AP results sent directly from the College Board to the Emory Office of Admission.
 Our reporting code is 5187.

 College/Dual Enrollment CreditIn advance of admission and enrollment, the Office of Admission is unable to inform students if specific college credit gained through community college or dual enrollment programs taken during high school will be accepted as official college transfer credit.
 Credit for work done at another college or university is determined by the Office of Admission following enrollment and receipt of official transcripts.
 The determination of which credits will transfer will be made on a case-by-case basis over the summer prior to first-year course registration.

 Do note that only courses taken at an accredited college or university will be considered for academic credit and each program will be reviewed separately.
 For courses to be considered the course must meet the following requirements:

 - The course was taught at the credit-granting college/university.
 (Not a course taught at a high school or a course taken at a college that is strictly for high school students.)